 If you want a more savory meal, Angeline’s offers a breakfast filled with tender morsels like scones or bagel sandwiches.
 For lunch,choose from soups, salads,”wraptures”, polenta pizza, veggie enchiladas and daily specials.
 During winter hours (Nov.-early June) the shop closes up at 4pm, so get there early for the best selection.
 Or, call ahead to reserve your treats if you know what you want.
 The staff was kind enough to get a bag of goodies ready for me so I wouldn’t be disappointed if the cinnamon rolls were all sold out.
 Friendly service and fantastic food make Angeline’s Bakery the perfect small town gem.

 *All of the bakery goods in the cases are clearly labeled as to whether they are vegan or gluten free.
 If they are not labeled, assume conventional.

-If you’ve never mastered the art of making Hollandaise because the egg yolks always curdle and turn your sauce in to a hot mess, give this recipe a try!
-This version features The Vegg vegan egg yolk alternative and is so decadent, you’ll want to eat it straight off the spoon.
+If you’ve never mastered the art of making Hollandaise because the egg yolks always curdle and turn your sauce into a hot mess, give this recipe a try!
+This version features The Vegg vegan egg yolk and is so decadent, you’ll want to eat it straight off the spoon.
 Also great on asparagus if you need a veggie vehicle for your sauce.
 Check out thevegg.com for more recipes.